grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 Controls whether `cert_key` and `cert_file` are periodically watched for changes.
 Disabled, by default.
-When enabled, `cert_key` and `cert_file` are watched for changes, if there is change seen then those are loaded automatically.
+When enabled, `cert_key` and `cert_file` are watched for changes.
+If there is change, the new certificates are loaded automatically.

 {{% admonition type="warning" %}}
 After the new certificates are loaded, connections with old certificates